 Ailurophobia: Understanding And Coping With The Fear Of Cats

 The American Psychological Association defines a phobia, also referred to as a “specific phobia,“ as “a persistent and irrational fear of a specific situation, object, or activity, which is consequently either strenuously avoided or endured with marked distress.”
 Phobias are a type of anxiety disorder, and a person can develop a phobia of virtually any object or situation.
-One specific phobia that could affect a person is ailurophobia, or the fear of cats.
+Animal phobias are a common fear, and one specific phobia that could affect a person is ailurophobia, or the fear of cats.
 Read on to learn more about symptoms of phobias like this one and treatment options for those who experience them.

 Getty/Alex Walker